 I obtained my mediation and dispute-resolution education at the renowned Pepperdine University School of Law, Strauss Institute for Dispute Resolution, in Malibu, CA, and studied advanced collaborative law.
 I serve as a settlement master and am on the special-master panel of the Unified Family Court Court of the Superior Court of San Francisco County.
 And I serve as a settlement attorney for the Superior Court of San Diego County.
 My use of mediation and collaborative methods grew from listening to my clients and developing workable solutions to their problems-valuable resources and skills that ease the anxiety associated with litigation and the dissolution of a marriage or a partnership and the issues that must be resolved and continuing our education in Family Court law as it develops and changes.

 When a party’s mental health is at issue

 Psychological issues are sometimes the primary concern in custody or visitation disputes.
 A spouse who becomes aggressive and angry may focus more on revenge than resolution, including using the children to punish the other parent and taking active steps to encourage parental estrangement or alienation.
 A resentful spouse may engage in unnecessary litigation to squander the financial resources available to either party or both parties so as to deprive the other party.
 Psychological issues can interfere with reaching a parenting plan agreement and can make litigation extremely stressful.
-We address psychological issues arising in marital or partnership dissolutions, such as:
+I address psychological issues arising in marital or partnership dissolutions, such as: